 But the Romulan family buys a $500,000 home using 100% financing with PMI.
 The first mortgage would also be at 6.25% but payable at $3,079, and PMI costs add another $400 to that payment.

 Total payments for the first mortgage with PMI: $3,479.

 The Romulan family needs to wait two years and obtain an appraisal to show 20% equity to get rid of the insurance.
 But say the Romulans do and the payment drops to $3,079 without PMI.
 The Romulans would not pay less than the Klingons until month 63 of the loan.

 Features of Income Tax Provision for MMI / PMI

 Mortgage Insurance premiums (MMI) are paid on FHA, Rural Housing Loans, and some conventional loans require private mortgage insurance (PMI), both of which are deductible subject to certain provisions:

 - The Tax Relief and Health Care Act provision for PMI tax deductions applies to funding after Dec.
 31, 2006.
-This means home owners can deduct mortgage insurance on loans taken out in 2007.
-Even better news is the fact that under the Mortgage Forgiveness Debt Relief Act of 2007, the PMI tax deduction has been extended through 2010.
+This means homeowners can deduct mortgage insurance on loans taken out in 2007.
+The even better news is the fact that under the Mortgage Forgiveness Debt Relief Act of 2007, the PMI tax deduction was extended through 2010.

 - Available to persons filing joint or single returns with less than $100,000 of adjusted gross income (AGI), or $50,000 AGI for married persons filing separately.